How to Make the Most of Casino Comps

 Play Where You get the Most

 Concentrate your playing time at the casino that gives you the best comps.
 Some casinos are notoriously stingy when it comes to giving comps, while others are willing to give you whatever it takes to get you in the door.
 It only makes sense to play where you are being rewarded for your loyalty.
-And if you are staying in a casino hotel, unless the games are really not going your way, then that is the casino where you should playing.
+And if you are staying in a casino hotel, unless the games are really not going your way, then that is the casino where you should play.
 This increases your chances of receiving comps.
 If you can’t find a room at your favorite casino, then try to find a casino that shares the same rewards program.

-Tip: Many of the casinos on cruise ships are linked to land based casinos.
+Tip: Many of the casinos on cruise ships are linked to land-based casinos.
 If the ship you are on is linked to a casino that you visit, make sure that your play is being tracked.

 Take Advantage of Gifts

 Casinos will often give away free gifts as a way to entice you into coming back to visit.
 These gifts can be anything from a knife set to a free cruise.
 Sometimes the gifts may be restricted to a certain tier of player’s card, but normally you will receive a flyer or email that will tell you what gifts you qualify for.
 These gifts are an easy comp to take advantage of and can be a real incentive to visit the casino again.
 If the gifts are big enough, it may be worth scheduling your trip around the gift give away.

 One thing to keep in mind when you’re at the casino is that comps earned at slot machines may be calculated differently than comps earned at table games.
 Every casino comps differently, but in general, slots will earn comps faster than table games.
 However, this can be misleading at times.
 So, while a casino may comp a slot player more free play (free money to be played in the casino) and allow them to move up tiers faster, they may offer better free rooms and meals to a table player.